Marco Polo (Modern Family)

 "Marco Polo" is the fourth episode of the sixth season of the American sitcom Modern Family, and the series' 124th episode overall.
 It originally aired on October 15, 2014.
 The episode was written by Elaine Ko and directed by Fred Savage.

+In the episode, the Dunphy family is forced to move into a single hotel room while their house is treated for mold, leading to tension when Phil discovers Claire has a secret room.
+Meanwhile, Cameron struggles with football superstitions that involve Mitchell, and Jay and Gloria discover that Manny's new friend is actually a senior-year girlfriend.
+The episode received mixed reviews from critics and was watched by 9.71 million viewers upon its initial broadcast.

 Plot

 The Dunphys have to leave their house for few days while it is being treated for mold.
 Phil (Ty Burrell) closes the last room of a nearby hotel with only one single full-sized bed.
 Claire (Julie Bowen) figures that they can survive one night, but five nights later things don't seem so great.
 While there, Phil discovers that Claire has found a room for herself and has been sleeping there on her own.
 Phil feels betrayed, but Haley (Sarah Hyland) wonders why some of them can not stay with Claire so everyone will be more comfortable.
 The kids agree that Claire's room is actually livable and they all move to her room, leaving Phil alone.
-Phil, inordinately hurt by the kids and Claire's behavior, ends up trying to teach the Nigerian family located next door with noisy dogs how to play Marco Polo and fails miserably.
+Phil, upset by the family's behavior, attempts to teach the neighboring family how to play Marco Polo, but is unsuccessful.
 Haley and Alex (Ariel Winter) find out that the hotel was half-full the whole week and they realize that Phil lied to them so they could all spend time together.
 The family relents and heads down to the pool to play Marco Polo with him in the middle of the night, which makes Phil very happy, but Claire dislikes how Phil unintentionally invited the Nigerian family to sleep at their house.